From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: The Equivalence of Halpern's and Nesterov's Accelerated Schemes

-where $a_k$, $b_k$, and $t_k > 0$ are given parameters, which will be determined later, and $\mu \geq 0$ is an optimal parameter.
-This Lyapunov is slightly different from $\Lc_k$ defined by \eqref{eq:HP_scheme00_Lyapunov_func}, but it is closely related to standard Nesterov's potential function (see, e.g., \cite{attouch2016rate}).
+Our analysis relies on the following Lyapunov function: \myeq{eq:NAG_scheme00_Lyapunov_func1}{ \Vc_k := a_k\norms{Gy_{k-1}}^2 + b_k\iprods{Gy_{k-1}, x_k - y_k} + \norms{x_k + t_k(y_k - x_k) - y^{\star} }^2 + \mu \norms{x_k - y^{\star}}^2, } where $a_k$, $b_k$, $t_k > 0$, and $\mu \geq 0$ are given parameters, which will be determined later.
+This Lyapunov is slightly different from $\Lc_k$ defined by \eqref{eq:HP_scheme00_Lyapunov_func}, but it is closely related to standard Nesterov's potential function (see, e.g., \cite{attouch2016rate,dAspremont2021acceleration,shi2021understanding}).
 To see the connection between $\Vc_k$ and $\Lc_k$, we prove the following lemma.